dtcooper/crazyarms/docs/index.md

 !!! info "Active and Inactive Sources, Silence Detection"
     {# TODO: link "smoothly fade" to that setting #}
     When a source goes from inactive to active, the Harbor will smoothly fade to it.
-What exactly constitutes _active_ and _inactive_ depends on the source?
+What exactly constitutes _active_ and _inactive?_ The answer is that it depends on the source.

-    For example, in the case of the AutoDJ source, Crazy Arms will always have music to play so that source is always considered to be always active.
-    _(You did upload music, right?)_ The AutoDJ has low priority so it's sort of an always-on default.
+    For example, in the case of the AutoDJ source, Crazy Arms will always have music to play so that source is always considered to be active. _(You did upload music into the AutoDJ, right!?)_ The AutoDJ has low priority so it's sort of an always-on default.

     On the other hand, take a "live source" like a live DJ streaming using Icecast 2.
 When the DJ connects and starts streaming, that source is active.